 You will be issued with an ‘Assured Short-hold Tenancy Agreement’ as introduced under the Housing Act as amended in 1996.
 This is a legally binding document between you and the landlord stating the address of the property, rent payable, length of the tenancy and outlining your rights and responsibilities.
-The tenancy will initially be offered for a period of six months, however subject to all things being in order during this initial period, the tenancy will be extended and a further 12 month tenancy agreement will be issued for your peace of mind.
+The tenancy will initially be offered for a period of six months, however subject to all things being in order during this initial period, the tenancy can be extended.

 Long before your tenancy agreement is due to expire, we will have spoken to the landlord and ascertained whether or not you wish to remain in the property.
 Subject to all things being in order, we will issue a new tenancy agreement on behalf of the landlord, if not we will notify you that the tenancy is not to be renewed and negotiate for you to leave the property.

 The landlord must always give at least two months written notice to terminate a tenancy, however many landlords are keen to establish long term relationships with good tenants.
 We will do all we can to promote good communication between both parties to ensure stress free negotiations.